alesgenova/pbcpy/README.md

 `pbcpy` is a Python3 package providing some useful tools when dealing with molecules and materials under periodic boundary conditions (PBC).

-Foundation of the package are the `Cell` and `Coord` classes, which define a unit cell under PBC, and a cartesian/crystal coordinate respectively.
+Foundation of the package are:

+    - `Cell` and `Coord` classes which define a unit cell under PBC, and a cartesian/crystal coordinate respectively;
+    - `Grid` and `Grid_Space` classes which define a grid in a unit cell and the grid together with its reciprocal respectively;
+    - `Grid_Function` and `Grid_Function_Reciprocal` classes define functions on a grid space.
+Their domain is the "real" grid and the "reciprocal" grid, respectively.

-`pbcpy` also provides tools to deal with quantities represented on an equally spaced grids, through the `Grid` and `Plot` classes.
+`pbcpy` also provides tools to deal with quantities represented on equally spaced grids, through the `Grid` class.
 Operations such as interpolations or taking arbitrary 1D/2D/3D cuts are made very easy.

 In addition, `pbcpy` exposes a fully periodic N-rank array, the `pbcarray`, which is derived from the `numpy.ndarray`.

 Finally, `pbcpy` provides IO support to some common file formats:
-- The Quantum Espresso `.pp` format (read only)
+- Quantum Espresso `.pp` format (read only)
-- The XCrySDen `.xsf` format (write only)
+- XCrySDen `.xsf` format (write only)

-`pbcpy` has been developed by Alessandro Genova @ [Pavanello Research Group](http://michelepavanello.com/)
+`pbcpy` has been developed @ [Pavanello Research Group](http://michelepavanello.com/) by:
+    - Alessandro Genova
+    - Tommaso Pavanello

 ## Installation
 ```